mlk5060/chrest_5/README.md

 functions - the Rakefile has only been tested on Ubuntu, and may need adapting for other platforms.

 Before using the Rakefile, you need to add the two required library files to the lib folder.
+Download from the following sites, unpack and place the respective jar file into the lib folder:

 [JCommon](http://sourceforge.net/projects/jfreechart/files/3.%20JCommon/), version 1.0.17
 [JFreeChart](http://sourceforge.net/projects/jfreechart/), version 1.0.14